 How to attend?

 Members are welcome to attend the Association Apiary meetings as advertised.
+The track to the apiary can be rutted and muddy.
+Please let us know if you require adjustments or access assistance.
 If you would like to go along, please check timings and remember to take clean gloves and boots.
-There are always plenty of suits available to borrow from the apiary.
+There are always plenty of suits available to borrow.

 Remember that the weather can lead to last minute changes … a quick phone call could save a wasted journey!